mobilecoinfoundation/sgx/test_enclave/README.md

 Provides a simple enclave that can be used to exercise the SGX SDK for creating an enclave and for calling into functions in the enclave.

-This crate supports testing with the hardware as well as the simulation SGX SDKs.
-To test with the simulation SDKs use the `sim` feature.
+At this time, this crate only supports testing with the simulation SGX SDKs.

 This crate can be added to the development dependency of the crate to test the creation of enclaves with.